" "

 An electric fence ensures protection by preventing access to your property in two ways:

-- Deterrence: The imposing presence of an electric fence creates a powerful psychological deterrent.
-Warning signs communicate that this property is secured, preventing opportunistic criminal attempts.
+• Deterrence: The presence of an electric fence creates a powerful psychological deterrent.
+Warning signs communicate that this property is secured, often preventing criminal attempts.

 Constant Reliability